dotsimulate/TDFam/README.md

 ## Placement, Stubs, and Updates

 When a family is installed, its operators appear in TD's OP Create dialog.
+The family tab bar resizes automatically as more families are installed.
+You can navigate between family tabs with `Tab` / `Shift+Tab`, and the arrow keys (`↑ ↓ ← →`).
 TDFam handles placement, manifest validation, color, shortcuts, and callbacks.
 Shortcuts can toggle or pulse a parameter, or dispatch a named callback through the family's callback DAT.

 Placed operators can be converted to **stubs** — lightweight placeholders that preserve the network shape, wiring, and retained data without carrying the full implementation.
 This lets project files be shared between users without distributing private or paid `.tox` components.
 Replacing a stub loads the full operator back from the installed family.